Christianity in Goa: Goa inquisition

 In 1560, the Inquisition established an office in Goa.
 It was finally abolished in 1812.
 Of the 1,582 persons convicted between 1560 and 1623, 45.2% were convicted for offenses related to Judaism and Islam.
 A compilation of the auto-da-fé statistics from 1560 to 1812 of the Goa Inquisition reveal that a total of 57 persons were burnt in the flesh and 64 in effigy (i.e. a statue resembling the person).
 All the burnt were convicted as relapsed heretics or for sodomy.

-Indian rule
+Indian Occupation

 Since the 20th century, the percentage of the Christian population of Goa has been facing continual decrease.
 This is caused by a combination of permanent emigration of native Goans from Goa to cosmopolitan Indian cities (e.g. Mumbai, Bangalore) and foreign countries, combined with mass immigration of non-Goans from the rest of India since the 20th century, which has made Goans a virtual minority in the state.

 According to the 1909 statistics in the Catholic Encyclopedia, the total Catholic population was 293,628 out of a total population 365,291 (80.33%).
 Currently, Christians constitute 366,130 of the total population of 1,458,545 in Goa (25.10%) according to the 2011 census.